vkostyanetsky/RFQ/README.md

 This is a little and functionally truncated part of a large project.
 I published it as a working example of an external interface for 1C:Enterprise.

+Perhaps, it will help someone who has no clue how to solve a some similar task.

 ## What is it for?

-There is a 1C:Enterprise infobase intended to store all data the application work with.
-Being authenticated, a user can create a Procurement Requisition document.
+Well, there is a 1C:Enterprise infobase intended to store all data the application work with.
+Being authenticated, a user of the infobase can create a Procurement Requisition document.

 It's interface has three tabs.
 First one is a list of suppliers: